(separable) to dismiss from a job

 Jane locked Jack out of the bathroom because she wanted some privacy.

-The rich lady looked down on the poor homeless people in the park.
+The wealthy woman looked down on the poor, homeless people in the park.

 The grand jury is looking into the allegations that bribes influenced the mayor's actions.